armory/minnaker/readme.md

     Installation can take between 5-10 minutes to complete depending on VM size.

-6. Once Minnaker is up and running, you can make changes to its configuration using `kustomize` and the `spinnaker-operator` under the folder `~/spinnaker/spinsvc`.
+5. Once Minnaker is up and running, you can make changes to its configuration using `kustomize` and the `spinnaker-operator` under the folder `~/minnaker-1.0.1/spinsvc`.
 For example, to change the version of Spinnaker that is installed, you can do this:

-  * Using your favorite editor, edit the file: `~/spinnaker/spinsvc/core_config/patch-version.yml`
+  * Using your favorite editor, edit the file: `~/minnaker-1.0.1/spinsvc/core_config/patch-version.yml`
   * Update line 8 to the version you desire. e.g. `version: 2.24.0`
-  * Then either run `~/spinnaker/spinsvc/deploy.sh` or `kubectl apply -k ~/spinnaker/spinsvc`
+  * Then either run `cd ~/minnaker-1.0.1/spinsvc && ./deploy.sh` or `kubectl apply -k ~/minnaker-1.0.1/spinsvc`
   * To find the latest versions available:
       * [Spinnaker](https://spinnaker.io/community/releases/versions/#latest-stable)
       * [Armory](https://docs.armory.io/docs/release-notes/rn-armory-spinnaker/)